 What experience, background, or other qualifications do you have that make you uniquely qualified to undertake this project?
 What articles or books have you previously published and where?
 In what professional associations are you active and at which conferences do you present?
 Please explain and attach your vita or résumé.
 If you are an active consultant, please also provide details about the nature of your work.
 In addition, if you are interested in being considered for Corwin’s author consulting program, please include the following with your proposal: A video clip of you delivering professional development to an audience – no more than 30 minutes in length, a cover letter of interest that addresses why you want to become a consultant with Corwin, a list of at least five references, a description of the current professional development sessions you offer (including keynotes, workshops, implementation opportunities, coaching, etc.), and client testimonials speaking to the power of your work.

 Corwin looks forward to receiving your proposal.
 Please email your proposal to only one editor, as it will expedite the response.
 If you have additional questions, contact us by phone at 800-233-9936.

 Ariel Curry, Acquisitions Editor

 Telephone: (805) 410-7244

-When not working, you can usually find Ariel doing yoga at the beach, reading with a glass of wine, or writing a book review on her blog, One Little Library.
+When not working, you can usually find Ariel rock climbing, hiking, doing yoga, or reading with a glass of wine.

 Arnis Burvikovs, Executive Editor